 Have you ever been to a magic convention?
 If you have, you might have noticed that some magic dealers stands don’t get much attention.
 The dealers sit behind their stands watching people go past.
 Other dealers, such as the excellent magician and demonstrator: Mark Mason from JB Magic, seem to be swamped by customers.
 These successful dealers never seem to stop demonstrating their products all day long.
 One of the reasons why the popular stands are so busy, is because the dealer LOOKS busy, and is constantly performing.
 The stand looks fun and worth checking out.
 Those dealers will perform to anyone who will watch, regardless of their intention to buy, as it creates a crowd which then feeds itself and keeps growing.
 It’s just the same at a wedding exhibition.
 If you get rid of the chairs, and stop as many people as possible to show them a magic trick, you will increase your chances of finding a client, and increase the attention your stand receives.
 What you offer will look popular, and as a result, it becomes attractive.

-Here's a short video podcast, in which I talk about more tips for wedding exhibitions:
+Here’s a short video podcast, in which I talk about more tips for magicians at wedding exhibitions

 Image courtesy of Paul Maka-Kea